MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 exercises: 0
 questions:
 - "How should I break my code into modules?"
+- "How can I handle imports in my package?"
 objectives:
 - "Break code into modules and subpackages based on functionality."
+- "Understand how the __init__.py file affects your Python package"
 keypoints:
 - "Your package should be broken up into modules and subpackages depending on the amount of code and functionality."
+- "You can use the __init__.py file to define what packages are imported with your package, and how the user interacts with it."
 ---

 As new features are implemented in codes, it is natural for new functions and objects to be added.
 In many projects, this often leads to a large number of functionalities defined within a single module.
 For small, single developer codes, this is not a major issue, but it can still make it difficult to work with.
 With large or multi-developer codes, this can slow development progress to a crawl as it is difficult to both understand and work with the code.